Pressed Caviar Might Be The Next Food Obsession

 She explains that she took “a tiny, tentative bite” and it was thrilling.
 Reichl explains that the expected pop of eggs had been replaced by “a taffylike quality.”
 It was already a success, and then she heard that the price was a fraction of Beluga, and she adds “I was hooked.”

 Pressed caviar is made from the eggs that break during processing.
-Instead of wasting them, fishermen mixed the broken eggs together and turned them into a kind of jam.
+Instead of wasting them, fishermen mix the broken eggs together and turned them into a kind of jam.
 Because it was in short supply, many enthusiasts would tell others that they wouldn’t like it to keep the secret.

 How to Use Pressed Caviar #luxury #luxurylifestyle https://t.co/F0ok8HbDRl pic.twitter.com/r3S4B7DBQ0